cenktekin/kde-profile-backup/README.en.md

 # Sunday 22:10 (example):
 10 22 * * 0 cd /mnt/ee8bf59b-815d-47bd-b440-5ba8ae82ff4a/projects/kde-profile-backup && printf "\n" | python3 scripts/kde_backup_restore.py --full
 ```

+## 🧹 Automatic Backup Cleanup
+- Both full and quick backup operations automatically clean up old backups, keeping only the latest 3
+- Old backups are automatically deleted, preventing disk space issues
+- Configurable via the `cleanup_old_backups(keep_count=3)` function

+## 🌐 Enhanced Package Support
+- During full backup, all system packages are saved in JSON format (AUR, Flatpak, pacman/dnf/apt/zypper)
+- Complete package list from all sources is stored in `system-packages.json`
+- Individual package lists are also kept in separate .txt files

+## 🔐 Security and Configuration Support
+- SSH and GPG keys are automatically backed up
+- Browser profiles (Firefox, Brave, Chrome, Chromium) and their configurations are supported
+- MIME associations (`~/.config/mimeapps.list`) and autostart apps (`~/.config/autostart/`) are backed up
+- App configurations are only backed up if they exist (no unnecessary content is added)

 ## Notes & Safety
 - The script does NOT automatically install packages/flatpaks; it prints commands.